BODONI TO MORRIS:

 Bodoni’s fame, and a grossly exaggerated notion of his importance in the history of type design, have been the excuse for a great deal of nonsense uttered by fashion typographers of later times right down to the present.
 Looking to Bodoni for guidance on real-world typography is like looking for guidance on workwear and outdoor clothing to the most exclusive and expensive fashion clothing designers in the world, the kind who seek out as clients only the rich and noble, or, if business is slow, the rich and famous.
 This was Bodoni’s market too, as he proudly proclaimed in the Manuale tipografico.

 A general ignorance of the many and serious limitations of his designs has led to their frequent use in applications to which they are totally unsuited, caused the wastage of a great deal of time and money.
+(I saw this on a grand scale in the type shops in the 80s and 90s.)
 This, in turn, caused the fashion typographers responsible to do a lot of sweating, lying, and buck-passing.
 Considerable debunking is in order.

 Here is a short book about Bodoni, in a not uncritical spirit, by a reputable authority who respects him:

 Cleland, T.M.
 Giambattista Bodoni of Parma.
 Boston: The Society of Printers, 1916 (limited edition of 250).
 Free PDF available from Archive.org: